gitlabhq/gitlabhq/doc/user/project/merge_requests/index.md

 ## Troubleshooting

-### MR can not retrieve the pipeline status
+### Merge Request cannot retrieve the pipeline status

-The MR won't be able to retrieve the pipeline status if you created the MR, closed it, made changes in the project then reopened it.
+Merge Request pipeline statuses can't be retrieved when the following occurs:

+1. A Merge Requst is created
+1. The Merge Request is closed
+1. Changes are made in the project
+1. The Merge Request is reopened

-The workaround is to close and reopen the Merge Request so it can properly fetch the pipeline status.
+To enable the pipeline status to be properly retrieved, close and reopen the Merge Request again.

 ## Tips